 A Religious Perspective on Cremation and Burial

 For some, in addition to financial and environmental perspectives, the question of cremation or burial has religious implications.
 Views on cremation vary by religion.
-Eastern Orthodox Jews are prohibited from practicing cremation, as are some Fundamentalist Christian denominations.
+Orthodox Jews are prohibited from practicing cremation, as are some Christian denominations.
 Islam also prohibits cremation.
 The Catholic Church, however, has permitted cremation since the 1960s.
 Many of the more progressive religions do not have a view on cremation and leave it up to the individual and his or her family.
-Those with religious questions about cremation should speak with their spiritual advisors to determine a possible taboo against cremation.
+Those with religious questions about cremation should speak with their spiritual advisers to determine whether it follows their personal beliefs.